-If you suffered a physical injury because someone else acted carelessly or recklessly, you may have grounds to file a civil lawsuit with help from a seasoned attorney.
-Once retained, a qualified Bucks County personal injury lawyer can work tirelessly on your behalf to collect evidence of liability, demonstrate the costs associated with your damages, and pursue compensation for all your losses through a private settlement or civil court verdict.
+If you suffered a physical injury because someone else acted negligently, you may have grounds to file a civil lawsuit with help from a seasoned attorney.
+Once retained, a qualified Bucks County, Pennsylvania personal injury lawyer can work tirelessly on your behalf to collect evidence of liability, get you the appropriate medical care, detail the pain and suffering you have endured as a result of the accident and injury, demonstrate the economic injuries sustained and costs associated with your damages, and pursue compensation for all your losses through a settlement or verdict.

 Establishing Defendant Negligence

 The principle of legal negligence is central to every personal injury case in Bucks County, PA as it is allows someone to be held financially responsible for harm they did not mean to cause.
 Even if someone has no intention of injuring anyone else, they could still bear liability for someone else’s injuries if they fulfill all the criteria of legal negligence:

 - A duty of care existed between them and the person they injured